alicelouisejane/CGMprocessing/README.md

   - Hyperglycemia (at levels >10 and >13.9)
   - Hypoglycemia

+- The original equation of HBGI/LBGI [here](https://pubmed.ncbi.nlm.nih.gov/9353603/) performs symmetrization using the assumption that the minimum glucose value as 1.1 and maximum as 33.3 to derive the coefficients in the equation.
+However this only correct for the SMBG monitors and if CGM sensor limits are different this violates the assumption of the deriviation and the coefficients that are used as a "standard" are incorrect and caused underesimation of risk.
+If we want to be able to compare LBGI/HBGI between sensors we therefore have to rederive the a,b y corefficents in the equation based on the specific sensor limits.

 - Hyper/hypoglycemia are defined as excursions.
 The start of an excursion is going above/below the specified value for 15 mins.
 If this doesn't happpen it is not defined as an excursion and isn't included in the hyper/hypo time spent, but will be included in the general time spent for the defined time spent variables.

 ___